jc-prg/mbox/README.md

 # jc://mbox/

 A friend has built a similar box based on an existing free software.
-As my children where faszinated from this box I decided to build such a box for my children, but to write the software on my own from the scratch.
+As my children where faszinated by this box I decided to build such a box for my children, but to write the software on my own from the scratch.
 My intentions is to try out different development practices.
 So it's not my idea but my individual implementation of this idea ...

 ![mbox image](https://raw.githubusercontent.com/jc-prg/mbox/master/docs/mbox.jpg)